-Circulation problems vary from mild to severe.
-Symptoms of circulation problems can include numbness in the arms or legs leading to paresthesia or thrombosis (see below) at the opposite end of the spectrum, which are more severe.
+Circulatory problems can vary from quite mild to severe.
+Some symptoms can include numbness in the arms or legs leading to paresthesia or thrombosis (see below) at the opposite end of the spectrum, which are more severe.

 What is Paresthesia? - Causes, Symptoms & Treatment